Sustainable Enterprise Executive Education & Development (SEED)

 Consisting of a five mini-courses, this online program offers the flexibility to complete the entire series and earn a certificate or take courses individually depending on your professional development goals.

 This program is non-credit, pass/fail.
-Upon successful completion of all five mini-courses, participants will receive a Certificate in Sustainable Value Creation and 3.0 CEUs.
+Upon successful completion of all five mini-courses, participants will receive a Certificate in Sustainable Value Creation and 3.75 CEUs (each individual course is equal to 0.75 CEUs).

 Examine sustainability in light of current megatrends, value drivers and their business impacts.
-Gain insight into the “Wall Street View” of sustainability and learn how to strengthen the business case for implementing sustainable practices to create value for your organization.
+Gain insight into ESG strategy development and learn how to strengthen the business case for implementing sustainable practices to create value for your organization.

-Gain an understanding of sustainability tools such as Life Cycle Assessment & STEEP analysis to tackle key sustainability issues.
-Through a systems-thinking approach, we will examine the interconnections between sustainability and business and how sustainability frameworks strive to leverage these opportunities.
+Gain an understanding of systems thinking tools to tackle key sustainability issues and examine frameworks like circular economy and STEEP analysis.
+We will examine the interconnections between sustainability and business and how to overcome typical blunders with the proven interventions to create opportunities.

 Learn to design supply chain management and sourcing systems that utilize circular value chain principles to reduce footprint, improve resource utilization and accelerate a circular economy.
 Discover best practices for creating resilient value chains and how to apply them to your business to create sustainable value.